-This document is directed at gas and electricity transmission network companies and gas distribution network companies (for the purposes of this document 'licensees'), as well as their stakeholders.
+This document is directed at gas and electricity transmission network companies and gas distribution network companies± (for the purposes of this document 'licensees'), as well as their stakeholders.).
 The purpose of this document is to provide licensees with:

-- Further detail on compliance with application requirements set out in Special Condition 9.4 (Re-opener Guidance and Application Requirements Document) of the Gas Transporter and Electricity Transmission licences (which will be effective from 1 April 2021). - Guidance on the information that they should include in re-opener applications that will help us to reach a decision. - Information on the re-opener application process we will follow when reaching our decisions (Annex 1).
+- Further detail on compliance with application requirements set out inSet out how the licensees must prepare their Re-opener applications in accordance with Special Condition 9.4 (Re-opener Guidance and Application Requirements Document) of the Gas Transporter and Electricity Transmission licences (which will be effective from 1 April 2021). - GuidanceProvide some guidance on the information that they should include in restyle and structure for Re-opener applications that will help us to reach a decision.

-&lt;sup>1 Special Condition 3.8 will also apply to electricity distribution network companies effective from April 2021.
+&lt;sup>1-Special Condition 3.8 will also apply to electricity distribution network companies effective from April 2021.